gusajer/HelloWorldC-/README.md

 # HelloWorldC-
-our Adventur into the world of C#
+Our Adventur into the world of C#

 For at lære at bruge C# valgte vi at programmere en løsning på en opgave fra hjemmesiden www.codewars.com.<br/>
 Udfordringen hed:<br/>